-Tartan is also easy to get ahold of around Christmas time.
-An easy way to have a Scottish themed tree is to decorate your tree with long threads of tartan ribbon, or even create bows out of tartan to put on your tree [see how to tie below].
+Tartan is also easy to get a hold of around Christmas time.
+An easy way to have a traditional Scottish Christmas is to decorate your Christmas tree with long threads of tartan ribbon, or even create bows out of tartan to put on your tree [see how to tie below].

 How to tie a bow